 Trail Work Details

 Entrants get to do 8 hours of trail work.
-This trail work must be completed between September 1st, 2014 and July 31st, 2016 and should also be done with an organized work party such as the PCTA, WTA, or other trail work organization.
+This trail work must be completed between January 1st, 2016 and July 31st, 2016 and should also be done with an organized work party such as the PCTA, WTA, or other trail work organization.
 Documentation of your trail work must be completed using the online submission form prior to August 1st.
 Trail work can be done where it is convenient for the runner.
 We recommend contacting your local US Forest Service office for trail work opportunities.
 For locals, the Washington Trails Association hosts trail work parties nearly every weekend in beautiful locations throughout the state.
 The trail work requirement applies to all entrants.
 Volunteering at a race does not constitute trail work.

 Entrants that cancel their registration before August 1st will be reimbursed $100.
 Do not enter if you are not prepared to forfeit the rest of the entry fee if you are unable to run.

 Explore this website.
 Join our facebook page and ask other runners.